onezillion/PIConGPU_bench/README.md

   https://picongpu.readthedocs.io/en/latest/index.html

 - Input files for the specified benchmark simulations:

+  `picongpu_picinputs_new.tar` md5: `2aac9212a7293f8956472fe3f1e87d90`

   Extract the `./picongpu_picinputs_new.tar` package in this repository on a Linux system.